Sulemanali511/Trivia-App-/README.md

 in classic mode you can choose Setting for the game like Level of game, Question categories , and type of questions either multiple or tru/false.

 ## What has been done
-basic requirements of the given task are done due to bussy weakend i try my best to write clean the code but may find some blunder or improvements.
+basic requirements of the given task are done due to busy weekend i try my best to write clean the code but may find some blunder or improvements.
 ## third parties
 i use cocoapods of following
   1. SwiftyJSON.  for json parsing because i think this is reliable for me